Student Counseling Services

 Our main focus is to care and support the emotional needs of students in a safe and confidential environment.
 Our services include working with students to explore issues of concern, process grief and trauma, examine the developmental changes while in college, be available when difficult issues arise, and other areas of psychological distress.
 We strive to offer high quality care in a safe place through individual or group therapy sessions.
 We partner with campus departments to provide outreach opportunities on a variety of mental wellness topics as well as help refer students to off-campus therapists.
 Stop by and see us today and know we are here to help.

 Amy graduated from Toccoa Falls College with a B.S. in Counseling.
-After working for 13 years in the field, she returned to graduate school at the University of Georgia where she received her Master’s Degree in Social Work.
-She is board licensed by the State of Georgia as a Licensed Master Social Worker, and is currently pursuing Clinical Licensure.
-She is a member of the National Association of Social Workers (NASW), the National Association of Christian Social Workers (NACSW), and the Georgia Association of College Counselors (GCCA).
+Post field work, she returned to graduate school at the University of Georgia where she received her Master’s Degree in Social Work.
+She is board licensed by the States of Georgia, Pennsylvania, and South Carolina as an Independent Clinical Social Worker (LCSW) and is a member of the National Association of Social Workers (NASW), the National Association of Christian Social Workers (NACSW), and the Georgia Association of College Counselors (GCCA).
 Her clinical interest is trauma and she practices from a Cognitive Behavioral and a Trauma Focused Cognitive Behavioral theory of therapy.

 Location and Hours

 We are located in the Health and Wellness Center in the basement of Fant Hall.

 Monday – Thursday: 8:00am – 5:00pm by appointment